darwonkim720/darwonkim720.github.io/_portfolio/portfolio-2.md

+---
 title: "Bit-Serial Logic Processor"
-excerpt: "Hardware Implementation of Logic Processor"
+excerpt: "Hardware implementation of Logic Processor"
 collection: portfolio
 ---

 <img src='/images/proj2_1.jpg'>
 This logic processor is capable of performing 8 different 4-bit bitwise operations.
 It uses two 4-bit registers as storage for both inputs and outputs.
 This processor was implemented purely with hardware components only.
 By default it runs with a 1kHz clock, which can be slowed down to 1Hz to see the operation process happen bit-by-bit in real time on the LED strip.
 All functions are shown in the truth table below.
 <img src='images/proj2_2.png'>